|Location:||Kings Cross, London|

 This is an exciting opportunity to join our Grow Lab team.
 We work at the cutting edge of new thinking and developments to prepare our students for successful careers in the creative industries of the future.
 The Grow Lab technical resource provides scientific biological support to a range of post-graduate Masters and PhD students across Biodesign, Art & Science and Material Futures courses.

-You will create and deliver workshops and provide technical support for the day-to-day operation of resources linked to the delivery of Grow Lab practices.
-You will be an integral part of the technical team, contributing your professional experience working with micro-organisms and plant tissue, synthetic biology, DNA, microbiology, microscopy, new media, imaging, electronics and sensors.
+You will create and deliver workshops, meet students in a one-to-one basis to provide consultation on their projects, and provide technical support for day-to-day operation of resources linked to the delivery of Grow Lab practices.
+You will play an integral part of the technical team, contributing your experience working with micro-organisms and plants, synthetic biology, DNA, microbiology, microscopy, new materials and imaging.
+Your role will encompass professional applied experience.
 You will also have the opportunity to develop new skills and experience across a wide range of technical workshops.

 If there are any aspects of the role that you may require training in, then this will be provided.
 CSM is committed to the personal development of its technical staff.

 UAL offers an extensive range of courses in art, design, fashion, communication and performing arts.
 UAL is home to a diverse body of over 6,000 academic, professional and technical staff who support more than 21,000 students from 130 countries.

 Closing date: 23:55, 17th October 2023.

 Interviews are to take place on the week commencing 6th November 2023.